Nonlinear2/lyapunov-fractals/README.md

 - x_min, x_max, y_min, y_max, z_min, z_max define the region in which fractals will be computed.
 These values need to be between 0 and 4.
 - size: the size of the generated images in pixels.
 - color_resolution: how many different shades of the color list `self.COLORS` are used.
 - pattern: a string of "x", "y", and "z".
 The pattern defines which fractal is generated.
-It can be changed with the `set_pattern` method.
 - num_iter: defines at which precision the pixel values are computed.

 These parameters can be modified after the class construction by accessing them directly, except for: